nnahgodspower122/nnahgodspower122/README.md

 - 👋 Hi, I’m @nnahgodspower122
 - 👀 I’m interested in Web development, Database Administration and AI Development.
-- 🌱 I’m currently learning Ruby on Rails to build Web app with postgresql.
+- 🌱 I’m currently working as a full-stack developer.
 - 💞️ I’m looking to collaborate with other developers to successfully build Web applications
 - 📫 You can reach out to me on LikedIn, Skype, WhatsApp, Gmeet  etc.